xapha/Hexapod-demo/README.md

 ## Intro :

 The objectives of the platform are:
-- Low building cost
 - Fully 3D printed
-- Only low cost digital servos
+- Only low cost digital servos (18 used in this prototype)

 Tools used to create the prototype:
 - Fusion 360